krisztianloki/ess_plcfactory/beast_factory/README.md

 #### Generate BEAST configuration xml file for IOC LEBT-010:Vac-IOC-DAQ001 overriding the config entry name
 `python beastfactory.py --ioc LEBT-010:Vac-IOC-DAQ001 --config=mytest`

+#### Generate a single BEAST configuration xml file from IOCs LEBT-010:Vac-IOC-DAQ001 and VacS-ACCV:Vac-IOC-11010 with 'Vacuum' as config entry name
+`python beastfactory.py --ioc LEBT-010:Vac-IOC-DAQ001 --ioc VacS-ACCV:Vac-IOC-11010 --config Vacuum`

-The resulting output file will be written to a dedicated directory \(derived from the ioc name\) in the `output` folder.
-The file name is taken from the config entry name of the alarm tree.
+The resulting output file will be written to a dedicated directory \(the config entry name in lowercase\) in the `output` folder.
+The file name is taken from the config entry name of the alarm tree or the config specified with `--config` if present.

 ## Usage